gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - When a user taps on the button and it takes an action, the button updates
    - upon **successful** api response, update the button

+### 13.5 Authentication

+#### Overview
+When a user logs into the GTIO app, they should remain logged in

+#### API Usage
+When the GTIO api responds with an gtioToken, this token should be saved (overwrite existing tokens) and passed with all subsequent requests to the api.

+More api details to come.

+#### Stories
+- When a user logs into the GTIO app, they should remain logged in

+### 13.6 Pull to refresh behavior

+#### Overview
+A user can refresh a feed

+#### API Usage
+Don't pass an e-tag cache ```If-None-Match``` id and send the same request.

+#### Stories
+- A user can refresh a feed
+   - pull to refresh is active on the feed in (view 8.1) and the popular lists in (view 9.1) only
+   - pull to refresh visually should look like it does in GTIOv3, with the following changes
+      - matt will fill you in.